Kwanelehadeb/AWS-Re-Start-Journey/Lab-Assessments.md/PYTHON/python-script.md

 <img width="657" height="415" alt="image" src="https://github.com/user-attachments/assets/1cb77dc9-1c8d-45bc-9dc2-ddbd486515cd" />

-### The script successfully identified 53 prime numbers and saved them to the results file as required.

-### WHAT I LEARNED
-Here's what I learned from this challenge:

-- I created a Python script using the nano text editor and learned the importance of proper indentation and syntax in Python.
-- I implemented a prime number algorithm that identifies all prime numbers between 1 and 250 by checking for divisibility.
-- I used Python's file handling methods to write results to a text file for permanent storage.

-#### CHALLENGES
+---

+## Challenges Faced

-- File Handling Syntax: I struggled with properly closing the file after writing to it.
+* **File handling:** I initially forgot to close the file after writing to it.
+This helped me understand why the `close()` method is important to ensure data is saved properly.
--  I forgot to include the close() method initially, which could have caused issues with data not being saved properly to results..txt

-###  OVERALL
+---

+## What I Learned

-- I learned how to write and execute Python scripts on Linux,
+* How to create and edit Python scripts using the **nano** text editor
-- Process numerical data.
+* The importance of correct indentation and syntax in Python
+* How to use functions and loops to process numerical data
-- Save output to external files using the command line.
+* How to write output to external files using Python file handling

-### Lab Complete 🎓
+* How to run Python scripts from the Linux command line